Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Note that actually 12 bytes are stored for each event.
 The first byte is the event type you see in parentheses below and the last 2 bytes always store the index of the following event or 0xffff if none follows.
 So here only the middle 9 bytes are listed which differ for each event type.

+Not all bytes are used by every event.
+In general you can assume that unused bytes are at the end of the data but as words are aligned to even offsets there might be also a gap of 1 byte in-between.
+Note that the shown data omits the leading even type byte so odd offsets below are actually even offsets inside the game data.
+For example the reward event has an unused byte at offset 0x04 but actually it is offset 0x05 and the following two words are really at offsets 0x06 and 0x08.
+So this explains the "unused gap" inside the data.

 ## Teleport event (0x01 / 1)

 Used for map transitions, teleporters, holes in the ground and so on.